Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Metadata to collect in the field

 Please use Fulcrum to record metadata for each image in the field.
-Metadata should include the region, site ID, transect meter, and cardinal direction of image.
-Please record the image # that will help us to link the metadata to each thermal photo.
+Metadata should include the **region, site ID, transect meter, and cardinal direction** of image.
+Record the image # that will help us to link the metadata to each thermal photo.
 More information can be found in the 'RIBBiTR: Core Protocols' document.

-### Storing thermal images 	:file_folder:
+### Storing thermal images

 :file_folder: **Storage**: All thermal images/FLIR photos will be stored in the ['Thermal Images_FLIR photos'](https://drive.google.com/drive/folders/1_8dMZ86P7BmLn0GG9zTTS8RomSaohe_2?usp=sharing) google drive folder.
-To standardize storage, please create a new folder within your study system (i.e., Brazil, Panama, etc.) directory with the fieldwork season/period as the naming convention.
+To standardize storage, please create a new folder within your study system (i.e., Brazil, Panama, etc.) directory with the fieldwork season/period as the naming convention, for example, *'FLIR_Nov22-Feb23*'.

+***Important:***:bangbang: Please make sure to add the relevant metadata for images to this folder.

+## THERMAL IMAGES :camera_flash: - FOR ECOPHYSIOLOGY TEAM

+### Organizing thermal images :file_folder:

+If field teams decided to annotate notes for each photo, rather than use Fulcrum, we can extract the metadata for each photo using the ['*FLIR_ExtractMetadata.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/FLIR_Extract_Metadata.R) script.

+### Long-term storage

+TBD